odoo/odoo/doc/reference/guidelines.rst

 - report: use to declare a :ref:`report action <reference/actions/report>`
 - act_window: use it if the record notation can't do what you want

-The 4 first tags are prefered over the *record* notation.
+The 4 first tags are preferred over the *record* notation.

 XML IDs and naming